 - Interprets and understands metaphors and comparisons made in a text.

-- Identifies an author or narrator’s point of view and explain how this affects the content of a text.
+- Identifies an author or narrator’s point of view and explains how this affects the content of a text.

 - Compares multiple perspectives on the same event, idea, or theme.